lincc-frameworks/python-project-template/README.md

 ## Automatic publishing to ReadTheDocs

 If you have connected your GitHub account to [ReadTheDocs](https://readthedocs.org/) you should be able to automatically import the documentation from your project.
 To connect your GitHub account to ReadTheDocs, simply sign in to ReadTheDocs using your GitHub account.

 On your dashboard, you'll see an "Import a Project" button that will take you to a list of repositories that can be [automatically imported](https://docs.readthedocs.io/en/stable/intro/import-guide.html#automatically-import-your-docs).
 If you don't see the repository you expect, it is possible that you do not have sufficient permissions configured in your GitHub organization.
 Talk to an administrator of the organization, and let them know what you're trying to do.

 ## Publishing to PyPI

-A GitHub workflow is included that will automatically publish the packaged work to [PyPI](https://pypi.org/).
-To support this, you'll need to configure your new repository.
+A GitHub workflow is included that will automatically publish the packaged work to [PyPI](https://pypi.org/) when a new release is created.
+To support this, you'll need to configure your repository.

 - Create and verify an account on PyPI - https://pypi.org/account/register/
 - Create a PyPI API token - https://pypi.org/help/#apitoken
 - Save the API token in your new repository following [these instructions](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).
 Save your secret API token with the name: PYPI_API_TOKEN

 Now, when you [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) from your repository, a workflow will run that will package and deploy the code to PyPI.

+## Keep your project up to date as the original template evolves

+Once your project is under version control you'll be able to keep your project up to date by running `copier update`.

+Copier will automatically check to see if a newer version of the original template is available and if so the changes will be automatically applied.
+Neato!

+And of course, because your project is under version control, if you don't like the new changes, you can always revert back to the previous state. :grinning:

 # Contributing to the Template